burncycl/digital-devops/flask-app/README.md

 ### 2020/05 Michael Grate

+If EKS is online, application can be reached at http://devops.fyzix.net

+Likely offline for cost saving purposes.

 ## Deploy Dockerized Flask Application with Helm Charts
 Deploy Flask App which displays random Image from S3 bucket.